A9HORA/Grapher/README.md

 On a typical modern web application using GraphQL:

 - **Manual browsing** captures 5-10 operations from HTTP POST traffic
-- **Grapher** discovers 20-30+ operations from the same session — including mutations behind checkout flows, admin queries in shared bundles, authenticated variants with additional parameters, and subscription endpoints
+- **Grapher** discovers significantly more operations from the same session — including mutations behind protected workflows, admin queries in shared bundles, authenticated variants with additional parameters, and subscription endpoints
 - Operations found only in JS bundles often reveal **additional fields, alternative resolvers, and undocumented parameters** not visible in the live traffic

 Every additional operation is a potential authorization bypass, IDOR, or injection point that would have been invisible without Grapher.